B. Riley Raises Semler Scientific (OTCMKTS:SMLR) Price Target to $151.00

-Separately, Zacks Investment Research raised shares of Semler Scientific from a hold rating to a buy rating and set a $115.00 price objective on the stock in a research note on Saturday, February 27th.
+Separately, Zacks Investment Research raised Semler Scientific from a hold rating to a buy rating and set a $115.00 price target for the company in a research note on Saturday, February 27th.

-Semler Scientific (OTCMKTS:SMLR) last released its quarterly earnings results on Sunday, May 2nd.
-The medical equipment provider reported $0.60 earnings per share for the quarter, topping the consensus estimate of $0.49 by $0.11.
+Semler Scientific (OTCMKTS:SMLR) last posted its quarterly earnings results on Sunday, May 2nd.
+The medical equipment provider reported $0.60 EPS for the quarter, beating the Zacks’ consensus estimate of $0.49 by $0.11.
 Semler Scientific had a return on equity of 67.38% and a net margin of 32.08%.
-As a group, equities research analysts expect that Semler Scientific will post 1.52 earnings per share for the current fiscal year.
+As a group, analysts anticipate that Semler Scientific will post 1.52 EPS for the current fiscal year.

-In other Semler Scientific news, CEO Douglas Murphy-Chutorian sold 1,250 shares of Semler Scientific stock in a transaction on Monday, April 19th.
-The shares were sold at an average price of $109.84, for a total value of $137,300.00.
-Insiders sold 3,750 shares of company stock worth $411,363 over the last three months.
-Corporate insiders own 13.60% of the company’s stock.
+In other Semler Scientific news, CEO Douglas Murphy-Chutorian sold 1,250 shares of the business’s stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $106.94, for a total transaction of $133,675.00.
+In the last three months, insiders have sold 5,000 shares of company stock valued at $545,038.
+Insiders own 13.60% of the company’s stock.

 About Semler Scientific